- We advise you to exercise normal safety precautions in Cambodia overall.

 - We advise Australians to exercise a high degree of caution in Phnom Penh following recent unrest between security forces and demonstrators.
-Violent clashes occurred on 3 January 2014, which resulted in the deaths of five protesters in Phnom Penh's Pur Senchey District.
+Violent clashes occurred in January 2014, which resulted in the deaths of five protesters in Phnom Penh's Pur Senchey District.
 Cambodian authorities have prohibited all public demonstrations in and around Phnom Penh.
 On 4 January demonstrators and spectators were forcibly cleared from Freedom Park and surrounding streets in central Phnom Penh.

 - You should avoid protests, demonstrations and public gatherings as they may turn violent.
 You should monitor local media for information about protest locations.
 See Safety and Security for more information.